 To host the data for our testing, we first created an EqualLogic storage group called EQL.
-In the EQL group, we added a Dell EqualLogic PS6210XS array to the group and created an accelerated RAID 6 pool called EQL.
-We configured the industry-leading SAN array as per vendor-specified best practices and we updated the array to current supported software and firmware levels.
-We used all available SAS disks and added all available SSDs as cache.
+In the EQL group, we added a Dell EqualLogic PS6210S array to the group and created a RAID 10 pool called EQL.
+We created one 8TB LUN to host our server VMs, and after testing, we created a second storage pool called EQL-XV and added four PS6210XV arrays to the new pool and initialized them as RAID 10.
+We migrated the LUN to the new pool which effectively load balanced the LUN across all four PS6210XV arrays.

-Configuring the EqualLogic PS6210XS
+Configuring the EqualLogic PS6210S

-We configured the EqualLogic PS6210XS array with 2 x 3TB LUNS.
+We configured the EqualLogic PS6210S array with one 8TB LUN.

-- 1. Using the command-line console, via serial cable, reset the EqualLogic PS6210XS by using the reset command. - 2.
-Supply a group name, group IP address, and IP address for eth0. - 3.
-After group creation, using a computer connected to the same subnet as the storage, use the Dell EqualLogic Web interface to do the following: - a.
-Click the array, and choose Yes when prompted to configure the member.
-Choose RAID 6 (accelerated). - b.
-Create two LUNs. - c.
+- 1. Using the command-line console via serial cable, reset the EqualLogic PS6210S with the ${\tt reset}$ command. - 2.
+Enter a group name, group IP address, and IP address for eth0. - 3.
+After group creation and with a computer connected to the same subnet as the storage, use the Dell EqualLogic Web interface to do the following: - a.
+Click the array, and when prompted to configure the member, choose Yes.
+Choose RAID 10. - b.
+Create one 8TB LUN. - c.
 Enable shared access to the iSCSI target from multiple initiators on the volume. - d.
 Create an access control record for the volume.